 And when you arrive, they’ll help you unpack everything too.

 Now for the elephant (or more accurately, the furniture) in the room.
-Do they handle furniture assembly?
+Do they handle furniture assembly and disassembly?

 Not all movers will do this.
-It’s not part of the standard moving package.
+It’s not part of the standard package.

 If they do, it’s often at an extra cost.
 So if you’re hoping to save, this might be a deal-breaker.